mzlarsson/Ipeco_VOIPClient/README.md

 ##Getting started
 **Server:**

+1. The server is an eclipse project in the fleetspeak/Server folder.
-1. Make sure the wanted port is forwarded in the network with the server (Default is port 8867).
+2. Make sure the wanted port is forwarded in the network with the server (Default is port 8867).
-2. Start the ServerGUI if you want a GUI, ServerConsole if not.
+3. Start the ServerGUI if you want a GUI, ServerConsole if not.
+4. The server is now running, write help for a list of commands.

 **Client:**

-1. Start the application.
+1. This is a Android Studio project.
+2. Start startActivity on an Android device of your choice supporting API 14 or higher.
-2. Make sure the IP is the same as the servers IP.
+3. Make sure the IP is the same as the servers IP.
-3. Make sure the selected port is the same as the servers.
+4. Make sure the selected port is the same as the servers.
-4. Press connect.
+5. Press connect.

 ##Troubleshooting
 **Client can't get connection to the server:**